 If the customer does not agree to an EOT for determining eligibility for VR services, document the customer's decision in a case note and explain to the customer that eligibility for VR services cannot be determined at this time with the information available.
 Inform the customer that the case will be closed as ineligible, inform the customer of the right to appeal the decision and provide the "Can We Talk" brochure.
 Proceed to close the case.
 VR staff must document in RHW the date and method the information was provided to the customer.

 If the VR counselor cannot contact the customer to obtain agreement to complete the EOT for eligibility by the 60th day, the VR counselor may consult with the VR Supervisor for guidance on how to proceed with the case.
-If it is determined that the case should be closed, refer to VRSM B-600: Closure and Post-Employment Services and B-312: Closing a Case Ineligible or before Eligibility Determination for information about closing the case.
+If it is determined that the case should be closed, refer to VRSM B-600: Closure and B-312: Closing a Case Ineligible or before Eligibility Determination for information about closing the case.

 …